Holmview

 The level of cultural diversity witnessed in Holmview was found to be above average when compared nationally for a number of language and cultural background related metrics

-Holmview's cultural diversity is high, with 23.6% speaking a language other than English at home and 32.1% born overseas.
-Christianity is the main religion, comprising 38.3%.
-The 'Other' religious category has 5.4%, compared to 1.4% in Greater Brisbane.
+Holmview's cultural diversity was notable, with 23.6% speaking a language other than English at home and 32.1% born overseas.
+Christianity was the predominant religion, at 38.3%.
+The category 'Other' was overrepresented in Holmview at 5.4%, compared to 1.3% in Greater Brisbane.

 Frequently Asked Questions - Diversity